jgm1972/Leaflet.weighted-heatmap/README.md

 ## Demos

-See [Leaflet.weighted-heatmap] (https://jgm1972.github.io/)in action (Click on Heatmap Layer, select location, and hit filter):
+See [Leaflet.weighted-heatmap](https://jgm1972.github.io/)in action (Click on Heatmap Layer, select location, and hit filter):

 ## License

-Leaflet.weighted-heatmap is free software, and may be redistributed under the [MIT License]https://jgm1972.github.io/.
+Leaflet.weighted-heatmap is free software, and may be redistributed under the [MIT License] https://jgm1972.github.io/.

  [Leaflet]: (https://github.com/Leaflet/Leaflet)